nextcloud/documentation/admin_manual/configuration_server/logging_configuration.rst

 syslog
 ~~~~~~
-All log information will be send to the default syslog daemon of a system.
+All log information will be sent to the default syslog daemon of a system.

 .. code-block:: php